2023 Solar Incentives Guide for Hanover, IL - Tax Credits & Rebates

 EcoWatch's Hanover, IL Solar Incentives FAQs

-If your solar panels were installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-If you installed your system between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the date of installation.
-Reaching out to the company that installed your system, or any local Hanover solar installer, can help you understand what incentives you can apply for.
+If your solar panels were installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+If you had your system installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the exact installation date.
+Speaking with the company that installed your system, or any local Hanover solar installer, can help you learn what incentives you might want to apply for.

 How much can I save on my electric bill annually if I install solar panels on my Hanover home?